aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-cells/format-cells/_index.md

 The following border options can be selected from the Style dialog:

-- Border line style, select the border style like solid, dashed etc.
+- Border line style, select the border style like solid, dashed, etc.
 - Border line width, select the border width in pixels.
 - Border line color, select the line color.
 - Border lines, select the numbering and positioning of border lines.